YSU-CSIS-SE/csci-5802-tooldemo-flamegraphs/UseCases.md

 ### Common Examples

-Some libraries have common patterns where they recommend you use them in a specific way, these include JSON parsers, serialization libraries, string functions, network/communication libraries.
+Some libraries have common patterns where they recommend you use them in a specific way, these include JSON parsers, serialization libraries, string functions, and network/communication libraries.

 A frequent pattern that appears in inefficiencies is not treating a library object as a resource.
 Let's suppose you need to get some data, do some work on it, then send the result over the network.
 The network communication here requires serializing the data.
 A frequent but inefficient pattern is to construct a new serializer object everytime to accomplish this.
-You can make many serializers, across instances, threads, and method calls that do mostly the same thing.
+You can make many serializers across instances, threads, and method calls that do mostly the same thing.
 A better much more efficient solution is to make a static serializer resource.

 ## Language